Pork Chop Rub Recipe: 5-Ingredient Guide for Perfect Flavor

 Key Ingredients That Make a Great Rub

-Not all rubs are created equal.
-Here are some common ingredients you’ll find in a well-balanced pork chop rub:
+Not all rubs are equal.
+Here are essential ingredients for a balanced pork chop rub:

-• Paprika: Adds color and a smoky, slightly sweet flavor.
+• Paprika: Adds color and smoky, sweet flavor.

 • Cumin: Brings warmth and earthiness.